soulforsoup/iwvb2b/README.md

 ## Features

-- **Up-to-date Pricing**: Prices are automatically updated from our Google Sheets database.
-Currently, it is set to update hourly.
+- **Up-to-date Pricing**: Prices are automatically updated from the Google Sheets database using cron.
 - **Search Functionality**: Easily find specific products using the search bar.
 - **Sorting**: Sort products by name, unit of measure, price, or indent status.
 - **Responsive Design**: Optimized for both desktop and mobile viewing.